ritwikbera/DeepLearningUtilities/README.md

 * _Alias Method for Efficient Discrete Sampling_ : Constant time sampling method for discrete distributions by converting the multinomial sampling process into a binomial sampling process.

 * _Fast Random Sampling without Replacement_: Implements fast batched random sampling without replacement.
 No setup time needed.
 Only access time complexity exists which is _O(B log N)_ where B is batch size and N is number of elements to sample from.
+This technique may be used in training neural networks via boosting.

 * _Reservoir Sampling_: A randomized algorithm to sample from streaming data, where each incoming data point has an equal probability (mathematically provable) of being sampled.

+* _Shuffle_: Implements a randomized algorithm, the Fisher-Yates shuffle, to shuufle a dataset so that each data-point can be placed at each position with uniform probability.
+Perfectly random shuffling is necessary in deep learning, so that the model does not learn any artificial temporal characteristics across batches.

 * _Markov Chain Monte Carlo_: A Monte Carlo randomized algorithm, Metropoliton-Hastings, to sample from a distribution.